Hungarian anti-LGBTQ law: European Union

-Venice Commission
+European Commission for Democracy through Law

-In December 2021, the Venice Commission released its findings that the law conflicted with the European Convention on Human Rights and other international human rights standards.
+In December 2021, the European Commission for Democracy through Law released its findings that the law conflicted with the European Convention on Human Rights and other international human rights standards.
 The law was too vague to meet the requirement of foreseeability, infringed on the right of freedom of expression, and discriminated on the basis of sexual orientation and gender identity.

+International

+United Nations

+Antonio Guterres, the Secretary-General of the United Nations condemned the law as discrimination against LGBTI people.

+The Secretary-General of the United Nations, António Guterres, condemned the law, stating that "No discrimination is acceptable in any circumstances, and any discrimination against LGBTIQ+ people is totally unacceptable in our modern societies".
+The United Nations Independent Expert on sexual orientation and gender identity, Victor Madrigal-Borloz, contemned the law, stating that "This legislation tends to perpetuate stereotypes and stigma around sexual orientation and gender identity" and slammed the law for falsely conflating LGBTI people with pedophiles, stating that it is "disgraceful".

 United States

 The Embassy of the United States in Budapest expressed deep concern about Hungary's law being anti-LGBTQ and stated: "The United States stands for the idea that governments should promote freedom of expression and protect human rights, including the rights of members of the LGBTQI+ community".

-United Nations

-United Nations Secretary-General António Guterres stated: "No discrimination is acceptable in any circumstances, and any discrimination against LGBTIQ+ people is totally unacceptable in our modern societies".

-During the 2020 UEFA European Championship
+Other

 On 23 June 2021, the German men's national football team was to host the Hungarian team at the Allianz Arena in Munich as part of the 2020 UEFA European Championship.
 A petition was started that asked Jürgen Muth, manager of the Allianz Arena, Aleksander Čeferin, president of the UEFA, Fritz Keller, president of the German Football Association and Andreas Jung, director of FC Bayern Munich to light the arena with rainbow colours in solidarity with the LGBTQ community of Hungary and in protest against the law.
 The petition was signed over three hundred thousand times, but it was rejected by the UEFA that issued a statement saying that "UEFA (...) is a politically and religiously neutral organization.
 Given the political context of this specific request ― a message aiming at a decision taken by the Hungarian national parliament ― UEFA must decline this request."
 Instead, they suggested that the arena be lit up on another day.
 Mayor Dieter Reiter of Munich called the decision "shameful", while Foreign Minister Péter Szijjártó of Hungary welcomed the decision as a sign of "common sense".

 The city of Munich lit up its town hall and several other landmarks in rainbow colours to protest the decision, alongside several German football clubs illuminating their stadiums with a rainbow flag for the duration of the game.